Nargesmohammadi/Fashion-Gan/README.md

 # A-Generative-Adversarial-Neural-Network

-This is a Python code repository that implements a Generative Adversarial Network (GAN) for generating fashion images using TensorFlow.
+Fashion GAN is a Python code repository that implements a Generative Adversarial Network (GAN) for generating fashion images using TensorFlow.
+GANs are a type of deep learning model composed of two competing networks: a generator and a discriminator.
+The generator learns to create realistic images, while the discriminator learns to distinguish between real and generated images.
+This adversarial training process leads to the generation of high-quality images.

 ```markdown